lanouvelleecole/AwesomeRNTemplate/README.md

 Go to Authentication, activate Authentication, then Sign-in method, then activate Google Sign in.
 Choose the default email address in the dropdown menu.

-Once activated, copy the Web client ID, available in the same page, in another dropdown menu (the dropdown menu about the Web SDK) and all this web client id to the
+Once activated, copy the Web client ID, available in the same page, in a dropdown menu (the dropdown menu about the Web SDK) and add this Web Client ID to the

 AppPieces\Fetchers\FetchGoogleSignIn.js